alexluecke/article-slideshow/README.md

 Above is all possible configurable parameters.

-## Templater -- make your own templates
+## SlideTemplater -- make your own templates

-You can define your own templates for images, articles, and thumbnails with the `Templater` class.
-Each template function takes a slide object (see `structs.slide` within `Templater` object for default slide structure).
+You can define your own templates for images, articles, and thumbnails with the `SlideTemplater` class.
+Each template function takes a slide object (see `structs.slide` within `SlideTemplater` object for default slide structure).
 For example, if you wish to create and `article` template, you can do the following:

     var args = {
       article: {